 docx.styles()

-If you want to save time from manually formatting each row of a word document then you can apply a bundle of pre-formatted styles using this feature in a python-docx module.
+If you want to save time from manually formatting each row of a Word document, then you can apply a bundle of pre-formatted styles using this feature in the python-docx module.

-• Other than this, you can modify the style by adding bullet points, changing font weight to bold, italices, underline, etc.
+Other than this, you can modify the style by adding bullet points, changing font weight to bold, italics, underline, etc.

 Example:

-This example, demonstrate how to create style in the python docx module also shows how to use the style on a paragraph in the python docx module.
+This example demonstrates how to create a style in the Python docx module also shows how to use the style on a paragraph in the Python docx module.

 # style created